grfiv/healthcare_twitter_analysis/README.md

   Sign on to Twitter directly, live, search for specific topics, and do analytics on live data.

   Look in the `code` directory.
-  I recommend starting notebooks with `ipython notebook --pylab=inline` from the command line. pylab loads a number of scientific and plotting functions, making it easier to use.

 Analyses
 =================